 8. Select the best answer.
 A hook is what type of component?

-- A. Load-controlling part
+- A. general safety device

-- B. Load-bearing part
+- B. load-bearing part

-- C. Operational safety device
+- C. load-controlling part

-- D. General safety device
+- D. operational safety device

 9. Select the best answer.
 Hydraulic foot brakes are what type of group of components?